 - Cisco WebEx Event Center Client

 - Cisco WebEx Access Anywhere Client

 Cisco has released a fix for Cisco WebEx Meetings.
 Cisco WebEx Meetings Software has been upgraded to T30.20.3.

 Cisco WebEx Meetings Server

 Customers who have deployed Cisco WebEx Meetings Server, the onsite Cisco WebEx offering, can download updated software at https://software.cisco.com/download/navigator.html?mdfid=282628019&flowid=76922

 or choose the following options from the Cisco Software Center

 Products > Conferencing > Web Conferencing > WebEx Meetings Server

-Cisco WebEx Meetings Server version 2.6 customers should migrate to Cisco WebEx Meetings Server 2.7 or later.
+It is recommended that customers utilizing Cisco WebEx Meetings Server version 2.6 migrate to Cisco WebEx Meetings Server 2.7 or later.
 The following releases of Cisco WebEx Meetings Server have been updated to address this vulnerability: